Humanitarian parole allows an alien who is ineligible for admission to the United States to enter temporarily due to a compelling emergency.

 Some, but not all, aliens may have conditions on their parole, such as reporting requirements.
 This is especially likely if the parolee was in detention for an immigration violation.

 Yes.
 Humanitarian parole does not prevent an alien from being placed into removal proceedings as a result of conduct committed after the alien's admission into the United States, or for conduct or a condition that was not disclosed prior to the alien's admission.6

-An alien can also be put into removal proceedings for remaining in the U.S. after expiration of the parole period.
+An alien can also be put into removal proceedings for remaining in the U.S. after the expiration of the parole period.